YuraLitvinov/patchdog/README.md

       pull-requests: write

     steps:
-# important step here, here we clone the repository, so our action is able to access it
-      - name: Checkout repository
-        uses: actions/checkout@v4
-        with:
-          ref: ${{ github.head_ref }}
-          fetch-depth: 0
       - name: Run Patchdog action
         uses: YuraLitvinov/patchdog # marketplace-defined path
         with:
-#only crucial variables are being passed to patchdog in this case, you may as well change commit author signature
+#only crucial variables are being passed to patchdog in this case
-#by default it is Patchdog, some@email.com
+#you may as well change commit author signature by default it is Patchdog, some@email.com and specify path to config.yaml
           github_token: ${{ secrets.GITHUB_TOKEN }}
           api_key_gemini: ${{ secrets.API_KEY_GEMINI }}
 ```